colindean/talks/_drafts_and_notes/meaningful_ai/presentation.md

 ---

-## spreadsheets
+## spreadsheets & sewing machines

 ::: notes

+Sewing machines didn't obsolete sewing by hand.
 Spreadsheets didn't obsolete accountants.
 They made them faster.
-Those who didn't want to use the technology faded away.
+Those who didn't want to use the technology faded away, or relegated them to specialized situations.
 Now, it's the norm.

 :::